HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 ```

 Android System and MD Library will do all for you.
 This will be shown equally.
-The button content color is set to `colorPrimary` and `colorOnPrimary` for the text, so you don't have to do nothnig.
+The button content color is set to `colorPrimary` and `colorOnPrimary` for the text, so you don't have to do anything.
 ```xml
   <Button
     android:layout_width="wrap_content"